August 31, 2022

 If you have dense breasts, you will be told by the doctor or technician during your mammogram.
 The law in many parts of the U.S. requires radiologists to inform you if you fall into that category.
 Having dense breasts is a normal and very common condition.
 However, you may not know exactly what it means or what to do.
 Here are answers to some general questions about dense breasts you may have.

 Age and genes are the primary factors.
 Breast tissue tends to be denser in younger women who have higher estrogen levels in their bodies.
-Additionally, you are more likely to have dense breast tissue if your mother did.
+Additionally, you are more likely to have dense tissue if your mother did.
 Body weight or build has no influence on having dense breasts.
 There is a decrease in breast density after menopause as estrogen levels decrease.

 Read More: Metastatic Breast Cancer Treatment Options